Yttrium-tYcLief/sod-guides/enclave/trash2.md

 nav_order: 3
 ---

 You'll begin in the basement prison of the Barracks in southern New Avalon.
 An Argent Dawn member will pick the lock so you can escape.
-Talk to the Night Elf near the Barracks exit - they will tell you which of the next minibosses are empowered.
+Talk to the Night Elf named Fydriel near the Barracks exit - he will tell you which of the next minibosses are empowered.

 Fight your way outside, and fight your way to the town square.
 You'll need to fight all 6 listed below in order to spawn the next boss.